jdelrue/info_grid/docs/tf_farming/how_to_change_wallet_address.md

 **Step 3: Select your farm**

-Click on the 'pen' icon
+Click on the "pen" icon

 ![](images/farm_select_new.png)